-Claim Phrase Claim Construction in the Decision to Institute "full-surround image data" data which samples the points P [defined as (claims 1, 12) "[t]he visible world" (Ex.
-1002, col. 6, l.
-58)].
-This data encodes, explicitly or implicitly, the association of a color value with a given direction from a given point of projection. "p-surface" (claims 1, 12) a computer graphics representation of any surface with a well-defined inside and outside, where there exists at least one point x inside (neither intersecting, nor lying outside) the surface which may be connected to every point of the surface with a distinct line segment, no portion of which said line segment lies outside the surface or intersects the surface at a point not an endpoint "texture mapping" applying image data to a surface (claims 1, 12) "texture-mapped p-surface" p-surface onto which image data have been (claim 12) applied "projecting the [full- generating a new image by moving image surround] image data onto pixels along rays from the view point to the pthe p-surface" (claims 1, 12) surface
+Claim Term Construction in the Decision to Institute "full-surround image data" data which samples the points P [defined as "[t]he visible world" (Ex.
+1001, col. 5, 1.
+30)].
+This data encodes, explicitly or implicitly, the association of a color value with a given direction from a given point of projection. "p-surface" a computer graphics representation of any surface with a well-defined inside and outside, where there exists at least one point x inside (neither intersecting, nor lying outside) the surface which may be connected to every point of the surface with a distinct line segment, no portion of which said line segment lies outside the surface or intersects the surface at a point not an endpoint. "texture mapping" applying image data to a surface "texture-mapped p-surface" p-surface onto which image data have been applied "projecting the full- generating a new image by moving image surround image data onto pixels along rays from the view point to the pthe p-surface" surface

-&lt;sup>1 At the hearing, counsel for Patent Owner confirmed that the claims use "full-surround image data," "full-surround data," and "image data" synonymously.
+At oral hearing, Patent Owner confirmed that the claims use "full-surround image data," "full-surround data," and "image data" synonymously.

 Tr.
 81:16-82:2.

-During trial, Patent Owner accepted our constructions of "p-surface" and "texture mapping," disputed our constructions of "full-surround image data" and "projecting the [full-surround] image data on to the p-surface," and proposed constructions for "view point" and "point of projection."
+During trial, Patent Owner accepted our constructions of "p-surface" and "texture mapping," but disputed our constructions of "full-surround image data" and "projecting the [full-surround] image data onto the p-surface," and proposed constructions for "view point" and "point of projection."
 PO Resp.
 12-17.
-In the Reply, Petitioner accepts our construction of "fullsurround [image] data" and "projecting the [full-surround] image data on to the p-surface" (Reply 4-5, 10-11), opposes Patent Owner's constructions of "view point" and "point of projection" (id. at 6-7 n.5), and does not contest our constructions of "p-surface" and "texture mapping."
+In its Reply, Petitioner accepts our construction of "full-surround image data" and "projecting the [full-surround] image data onto the p-surface" (Reply 4-5, 10-11), opposes Patent Owner's constructions of "view point" and "point of projection" (id. at 6-7, n.6), and does not contest our constructions of "p-surface" and "texture mapping."